DamsaraJayanath/real-time-vehicle-counter/README.md

-# Real-Time Vehicle Detection and Counting System using YOLOv8 and SORT
+# Real-Time Vehicle Counter

 ## Overview

-This project implements a real-time vehicle detection, tracking, and counting system using Computer Vision techniques.
+**Real-Time Vehicle Counter** is a computer vision project that detects, tracks, and counts vehicles from video input using YOLOv8, OpenCV, and the SORT tracking algorithm.

-The system detects vehicles from video input using YOLOv8, tracks detected vehicles using the SORT tracking algorithm, and counts vehicles when they cross a predefined counting line.
+The system performs real-time vehicle detection using YOLOv8, assigns unique IDs to detected vehicles using SORT tracking, and counts vehicles when they cross a predefined counting line.

-The goal of this project is to explore practical applications of object detection and multi-object tracking in real-world scenarios such as traffic monitoring and intelligent transportation systems.
+This project demonstrates the practical application of object detection, multi-object tracking, and real-time computer vision pipelines for traffic monitoring systems.

 ---